Ada-Developers-Academy/jump-start-live/README.md

 | :--- | :--- |
 | [Switching from PC to Mac](https://gist.github.com/drvonnjerryxlii/9898254abef2d184c659)| A guide to help Ada students who are transitioning from PC to Mac |
 | [Jumpstart Curriculum](https://github.com/Ada-Developers-Academy/jump-start) | Individual curriculum to be completed by all incoming Ada students |

+## FAQs

+1. What is the difference between Jumpstart and Jumpstart Live (JSL)?

+Jumpstart is a curriculum that all accepted Ada students are expected to complete on their own prior to the start of the in-person classroom experience.

+Jumpstart Live(JSL) is a 3-week in person curriculum to help prepare incoming Ada students who have no prior experience with programming.